Yamanote Line in Tokyo

 24. Tamachi

-Tamachi Station was my start point for a 10min walk to the famous Rainbow Bridge.
+Tamachi Station was my starting point for a 10-minute walk to the famous Rainbow Bridge.
 This landmark in Tokyo is my must-see recommendation for you.
 The station itself was built in 1909 and serves daily approx. 144000 passengers.
 You should also try out one of the delicious soba noodle dishes there.
-Within the Tamachi area you will find the Tokyo International School, Tokyo Institute of Technology, headquarters of companies like NEC, Morinaga and Nippon Kinzoku.
+Within the Tamachi area, you will find the Tokyo International School, the Tokyo Institute of Technology, and the headquarters of companies like NEC, Morinaga, and Nippon Kinzoku.
 You can also easily access the Shibaura district from the station.
 It is a redeveloped land close to the Tokyo Bay.

 25. Takanawa Gateway

-The new Takanawa Gateway Station was opened for the public on March 14th in 2020.
+The new Takanawa Gateway Station was opened to the public on March 14th, 2020.
 The station is served by the JR Yamanote Line and Keihin-Tohoku Line.
-It is the first new station of the Yamanote Line since 1971.
+It is the first new station on the Yamanote Line since 1971.
 Famous architect Kengo Kuma created the unique design.
 He was also responsible for the design of the New National Stadium in Tokyo.
 The station is part of a huge redevelopment project called Global Gateway Shinagawa, which will see the surrounding area transformed into a business district and major transportation hub.
 My tip: Check out the nearby Takanawa Shrine and Sengaku-ji Temple.

 26. Shinagawa